stefaneidelloth/treez/README.md

 * Use following [**Eclipse Update Side**](http://www.vogella.com/tutorials/Eclipse/article.html#plugin_installation) to install Treez:
 https://github.com/stefaneidelloth/treez/raw/master/treezUpdate/
-* After selecting the update site, you have to **disable the option "Group items by category"** to see the treez feature!
+* After selecting the update site, you have to **disable the option "Group items by category"** to actually see the single treez feature.

 If you have trouble getting Treez up and running, please create an issue ticket.